 - When to update the Windows ADK version (Is it OK to be in backward compatibility mode)

-- I will always recommend to go with N-1 version of ADK whenever it’s ok with you.
+- I will always recommend going with the N-1 version of ADK whenever it’s ok with you.
 Where N is the latest version of ADK

 - What is the best method to update Windows ADK and WinPE

-- I would recommend going through this guide and my recommended way of upgrading Windows 10 ADK is explained in the guide.
+- I would recommend going through this guide, and my recommended way of upgrading Windows 10 ADK is explained in the manual.

-- Do you need to update ADK before SCCM CB upgrade?
+- Do you need to update ADK before the SCCM CB upgrade?
 (Before or After SCCM upgrade?)

-- I would recommend to upgrade the Windows ADK before the SCCM CB upgrade process.
-I been doing it for many organizations.
+- I would recommend upgrading the Windows ADK before the SCCM CB upgrade process.
+I have been doing it for many organizations.
 It works just fine.

 - Any Impact with SCCM OSD Boot images and Windows 10 ADK and WinPE upgrade?

-- I have done many Windows 10 ADK and WinPE upgrades without impacting any existing boot images (MDT boot image and custom boot image).
+- I have done many Windows 10 ADK and WinPE upgrades without impacting any existing boot images (MDT and custom boot images).

 NOTE! – When you upgrade the ADK version and then use updates and servicing to install the latest version of SCCM, the site regenerates the default boot images.
 This update includes the new WinPE version from the updated Windows ADK, the latest version of the SCCM client, drivers, and customizations.
 The site doesn’t modify custom boot images.